LMFT Degree in MN | Saint Mary's University of Minnesota Skip to Main Content

 • Applicants may need to complete an interview with a program administrator as part of the admission process.

-• Students with transcripts from universities outside the United States, the United Kingdom, Ireland, New Zealand, Australia, and Canada (except for the Quebec Province) must take and pass English proficiency testing.
+• Students with transcripts from universities located outside of the United States, unless from a waiver country listed here, are required to take and pass English Proficiency testing.

 Saint Mary’s accepts: